ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/zero-knowledge-proofs.md

 For this tutorial, we’ll focus on zk-SNARKs.
 However, you can learn more about zk-STARKs on the [StarkWare website](https://starkware.co/stark/), and find a comparison of zk-SNARKs vs. zk-STARKs in this [Panther Protocol blog post](https://blog.pantherprotocol.io/zk-snarks-vs-zk-starks-differences-in-zero-knowledge-technologies/).**

-### 🎯 Zk-SNARK: Zero-Knowledge Succinct Non-Interactive Argument of Knowledge
+### 🎯 Zk-SNARK: zero-knowledge succinct non-interactive argument of knowledge

 A zk-SNARK is a non-interactive proof system where the prover submits a single proof to demonstrate that a statement is true.
 The verifier can then quickly validate the proof.
 Typically, working with a zk-SNARK involves three main steps:
-* Performing a trusted setup using a [multi-party computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) protocol to generate proving and verification keys (using Powers of TAU)
+* Performing a trusted setup using a [multi-party computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) protocol to generate proving and verification keys (using Powers of TAU),
-* Generating a proof using a prover key, public input, and secret input (witness)
+* Generating a proof using a prover key, public input, and secret input (witness),
-* Verifying the proof
+* Verifying the proof.

 Let’s set up our development environment and start coding!

-## ⚙ Development environment setup
+## ⚙ Setting up the development environment

 Follow these steps to begin: